 - Even if assuming that LB1 skeleton is controversial, the rest of remains could still be considered dwarf ‘non-pathological’ specimens.
 It is highly improbable that all the members of the Flores population were diseased.
 Their short stature is a characteristic of the population and not a pathology.
 The population is diverse enough to consider a separate new species for them.

-- New finds published in 2016 reinforce the theory of an ancestral population present in the area since c.
-1 million years ago, probably descendent from a population of Homo erectus that migrated from the continent:
+- New finds published in 2016 reinforce the theory of an ancestral group that was present in the island since more than one million years ago, probably descendent from a population of Homo erectus or Homo habilis that migrated from the continent:

 - A set of tools on the nearby island of Sulawesi dated to 100 Ka.